 When we’re talking proximity, we’re asking questions like: How many people are in the space?
 Who are those people?
 What are they doing?
 How is the space arranged?

-The Allen Curve revealed that there is a strong negative correlation between physical distance and the frequency of communication between people.
-The average frequency of interaction drops by half to 15 meters from 5 (49 feet to 16 ), and half again to 50 meters from 15 (164 feet to 49).
-Beyond 50 meters (164 feet) and you may as well be in another building.
+The Allen curve revealed that there is a strong negative correlation between physical distance and the frequency of communication between people.
+The average frequency of interaction drops by half to 15 metres from 5 (49 feet to 16 ), and half again to 50 metres from 15 (164 feet to 49).
+Beyond 50 metres (164 feet) and you may as well be in another building.

-This shows that people are energized just by being around each other.
+This shows that people are energised just by being around each other.
 Building on this concept, our WeWork research team began to explore how proximity within our buildings affected workspace energy.

 We studied the impact of open, internal staircases, and have further invested in the specific design of our stairs.
 Why?
 Because the nearness of people increases their likelihood of friendship, and so do open stairways.

-Additionally, glass walls (like those we use at WeWork) reinforce social psychologist Stanley Milgram’s concept of “familiar strangers” and its contribution to a sense of community and trust in the workplace.
-“Individuals with repeated encounters, even those who are not directly linked to one another, can become strongly connected over time,” said Milgram.
+In addition, glass walls (such as those used at WeWork) reinforce social psychologist Stanley Milgram’s concept of ‘familiar strangers‘ and its contribution to a sense of community and trust in the workplace.
+‘Individuals with repeated encounters, even those who are not directly linked to one another, can become strongly connected over time,’ said Milgram.

 Proximity varies cross-culturally